 Wet and dry milling methods have their advantages and disadvantages.
 Nanoparticles tend to agglomerate, making them difficult to disperse after grinding.
 Wet milling addresses this by encapsulating each nanoparticle in the liquid slurry.

-On the other hand, wet milling presents the possibility of introducing contaminants into the final product.
-Dry methods, such as jet milling, can achieve the desired particle size without using milling media — at the same time, jet milling techniques require more energy.
-Wet mills can also be adjusted to reduce the likelihood of wear to the milling media or grinding chamber.
+On the other hand, wet milling presents the possibility of introducing dispersant and surfactant additives into the final product.
+Dry methods like jet milling can achieve the desired particle size without using milling media.

-If a product needs to be in a dry powder format, after wet milling it requires an energy-intensive drying process to follow the milling step.
-Dry milling techniques, including fluidized jet milling with superheated steam can save this step, possibly also sparing costs.
+Jet milling processes generally require more energy than wet milling.
+But if an end product needs to be in a dry powder format, choosing wet milling also means choosing an energy-intensive drying process to follow the milling step.
+Dry milling techniques, including fluidized jet milling with superheated steam, can save this step.

-Of course, not all milling techniques are suited for all materials, so experience and scientific know-how are an absolute must.
-Ultimately, a trusted toll processor’s team that includes material scientists, R&D experts, and technical experts can help you assess the advantages and drawbacks of different milling techniques, and determine the best process for your goals.
+Clearly, not all milling techniques are suited for all materials, either.
+That’s another reason experience and scientific know-how are an absolute must.
+Ultimately, a trusted toll processor’s team of material scientists, R&D experts, and technical experts can help you assess the advantages and drawbacks of different nano milling techniques and determine the best process for your goals.

-Milling methods and technological enhancements make nanonization possible for more materials and industries than ever before — and the right toll processing team can help you achieve nanoparticles for your products.
+Advancements in milling methods and technological enhancements are making nanonization possible for more materials and industries than ever before — and the right toll processing team can help you achieve nanoparticles for your products.
 Get started planning your next milling project with our free Grinding Project Checklist.
 Just click below to download your copy now.